 The Standing Scientific Committee on Salmon (SSCS) is established under Section 7.5 (a) of the 2010 Inland Fisheries Act.
 The purpose of the committee is to provide scientific advice to guide IFI in the management decisions and policy development aimed at ensuring the conservation and sustainable exploitation of the Ireland's salmon stocks.
-IFI requests the SSCS to provide an annual report on the status of salmon stocks for the purpose of advising IFI on the sustainable management of Irish salmon stocks.
+IFI requests the SSCS to provide an annual report on the status of salmon stocks.
 IFI may also request the SSCS to offer scientific advice on the implications of proposed management decisions or policies on salmon or seek advice on scientific matters in relation to salmon.
 All scientific advice provided by SSCS will be considered as independent advice by IFI.